 Moreover, Apple business strategy involves the creation of a sort of closed ecosystem, where its various devices and software sync easily and work well with each other.
 Advantages the company gains from this strategy include high switching costs for customers and this provides the opportunities to leverage relationships with existing customers to offer other products and services.

-Systems.
 Apple business operations rely on a wide range of systems that include but not limited to employee selection and recruitment, IT, finance and employee performance appraisal and others.
+The competitive advantage of the world’s largest IT company by revenue is based on effective new product development systems.
 Moreover, Apple business model is unique in a way that the company writes and designs propetriary software and all Apple devices run on company’s own operating system.

 Apple Inc. Report contains a full analysis of Apple McKinsey 7S Model.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces and Value Chain analysis on Apple.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Ansoff Matrix and Value Chain analysis on Apple.
 Moreover, the report contains analyses of Apple leadership, business strategy organizational structure and organizational culture.
-The report also comprises discussions of Apple marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Apple marketing strategy, ecosystem and addresses issues of corporate social responsibility.